yenh-cs/yenh-cs.github.io/README.md

 4. **Feature Engineering**
 * Create new features that may be more informative or relevant.
-* Transform existing features to make them more suitable for modelling.
+* Transform existing features to make them more suitable for modeling.
 * Use techniques such as one-hot encoding, binning, or scaling.
 * Consider using domain expertise to create features that may be more relevant and meaningful.
 For example, in the medical domain, it may be useful to create features that capture patient demographics, medical history, and lifestyle factors.